TOPCIT

-Test Of Practical competency in ICT (TOPCIT) is a performance-evaluation-centered test designed to diagnose and assess the competency of information technology specialists and software developers that is critically needed to perform jobs on the professional frontier.
+The Test of Practical Competency in ICT (TOPCIT) is a performance-based evaluation designed to assess the skills and competencies of information technology specialists and software developers, focusing on the abilities required to perform effectively in professional roles.

 TOPCIT was developed and is administered by Korea's Ministry of Science, ICT and Future Planning and the Institute for Information and Communications Technology Planning and Evaluation.
 They are government agencies that oversee and manage ICT related R&D, policy, and HR development.

 Background

 Companies and higher education institutions voiced the need for a standardized and objective competency index that can reinforce the on-site competency of ICT/SW college students and narrow the gap between the viewpoints of industrial and academic circles regarding the qualifications of a competent specialist in the field.

 Objective

-To improve the quality of ICT/SW education at universities, resolve the manpower shortage experienced by ICT companies, and expand the growth potential of ICT/SW industries and education system:

-TOPCIT has been developed to objectively assess the competency of those planning on entering the ICT field.
-The analyzed data will assist universities and industries in admitting students or hiring new recruits respectively.

-TOPCIT measures the competency by evaluating the test-takers’ answers to a series of creative problem solving questions and by assessing their executive ability.
+To enhance the quality of ICT and software education at universities, address the manpower shortage faced by ICT companies, and expand the growth potential of ICT industries and educational systems, TOPCIT was developed to objectively assess the competencies of individuals planning to enter the ICT field.
+The analyzed results help universities make informed admissions decisions and assist companies in hiring new talent.
+TOPCIT evaluates competency by assessing test-takers’ responses to creative problem-solving questions as well as their practical execution skills.